bparanj/crystal/security/linux/device-file.md

 ### Creating Device Files:

-Device files are typically created by the operating system or during device driver installation.
+Device files are  created by the operating system or during device driver installation.
 However, they can also be manually created using the `mknod` command:

 ```bash
 sudo mknod /dev/mydevice c 89 1